 Kate has appeared before all levels of Court in British Columbia, the Federal Court and the Specific Claims Tribunal.
 Recent cases that Kate has worked on include:

 - Huu-ay-aht First Nations v.
-Canada, 2016 SCTC 14; 2014 SCTC 7, the first Specific Claims Tribunal decision to award compensation and to address current compensation for historical losses (under appeal by Canada to the Federal Court of Appeal);
+Canada, 2016 SCTC 14; 2014 SCTC 7, the first Specific Claims Tribunal decision to award compensation and to address current compensation for historical losses.
+Compensation to the First Nation totaled over $15 million and Canada’s judicial review to the Federal Court of Appeal was discontinued;

 - Champagne and Aishihik First Nations, Little Salmon/Carmacks First Nation and Teslin Tlingit Council v.
 AG Canada and Government of Yukon (YKSC)– a constitutional challenge to amendments to Yukon’s development assessment legislation (in progress);